About Domestic Violence

 - Economic abuse

 While the vast majority of abusive relationships involve some form of violence, it is often the emotional abuse that has the most devastating impact on a victim.
 Although women are more likely to be victims of domestic violence, anyone can be a victim of domestic violence, including those in the LGBTQ communities, men, disabled persons, seniors, and elders are also at an increased risk of experiencing domestic violence.

-October is Domestic Violence Awareness Month and The Center for Violence Prevention and Recovery and the Survivor Leadership Collective are offering free events to the public.
+October is Domestic Violence Awareness Month.
+The Center for Violence Prevention and Recovery and the Survivor Leadership Collective offer free events to the public during the month.

 Facts & Statistics